Caller ID spoofing made easy

 Fraud scams perpetrated over the telephone are a growing menace.
 A common technique used by fraudsters is to spoof the calling number so the caller-ID field can be whatever the fraudster wants.

 For example, to perpetrate an IRS scam a fraudster would set the calling number to be the Internal Revenue Service.
 When the victim answers the phone and sees the IRS as the caller-ID, they will be more susceptible to providing private information such as their social security number.

 In the past, spoofing the calling number (also known as ANI spoofing) for a telephone call required some technical expertise was not possible for the common criminal.
 But a new company has made calling number spoofing an easy and low cost web service.

-The company is Solid Cloud LLC located in Scottsdale, AZ.
-They offer a web service called bitphone.
+The company is Solid Cloud LLC, located in Scottsdale, AZ.
+They offered a web service called bitphone.
 The service is similar to many other web-based phone applications.

 You use your computer to make a Voice over IP (VoIP) call to any telephone worldwide.
 The difference is that bitphone offers two key features for individuals who want to spoof the calling number and remain totally anonymous.
 First, the caller can enter any calling number they choose when they make the call.
 Spoofing Caller-ID could not be any easier.
 Second, bitphone takes payment in Bitcoin, or forty-three alternative digital coins, so the bitphone user spoofing the calling number can remain completely anonymous.